clbustos/statsample/README.md

 - Intra-class correlation
 - Anova: generic and vector-based One-way ANOVA and Two-way ANOVA, with contrasts for One-way ANOVA.
 - Tests: F, T, Levene, U-Mannwhitney.
-- Regression: Simple, Multiple (OLS), Probit  and Logit
+- Regression: Simple, Multiple (OLS)
 - Factorial Analysis: Extraction (PCA and Principal Axis), Rotation (Varimax, Equimax, Quartimax) and Parallel Analysis and Velicer's MAP test, for estimation of number of factors.
 - Reliability analysis for simple scale and a DSL to easily analyze multiple scales using factor analysis and correlations, if you want it.
 - Basic time series support